 Emphasis is placed on the processes of language development in children.
 Teacher candidates consider specific techniques for enhancing language development in children with special needs.

-Prerequisite: SPED 202 or ELED 202, or consent of department chair.
+Prerequisite: SPED 202 or SPED 202W or ELED 202 or ELED 202W, or consent of department chair.

 Offered: Fall, Spring.